rockman007372/Obsidian-Vault/CS2106 Lecture 3 - Process Scheduling.md

 - Even if you have 1 CPU-core, concurrent execution is possible
 	- Virtual parallelism: interleaving processes to create illusion of parallism
 	- Physical parallelism: multi-cores architecture running processes at the same time.
-- Multitasking OS:
-	- 1 core: timeslice execution of tasks
-	- n-core: timeslicing on n cores
 - Question: if processes > CPUs, which should be chosen => scheduling problem
-- Scheduler: part of OS, makes scheduling decision; each scheduler uses different schedulling algo.
+- **Scheduler:** part of OS, makes scheduling decision; each scheduler uses different schedulling algo.
 - Process behavior: a typical process goes through phases of:
 	- CPU activity: computation; **compute-bound process** spends majority of time here.
 	- IO-activity: request and receive services from I/O devices. **IO-bound processes** spends majority of time here.